surreal-interactive/SDK/README.md

 1. You can use Surreal VR SDK based on a brand new project, please follow Step-by-Step Instruction below.

-2. You can port your developed projects based on other SDK(for example Oculus) to Surreal Touch visionOS in a simple way, a neat [Unity Starter Sample](https://github.com/surreal-interactive/Unity-StarterSamples) which is pretty similar to Oculus project is provided, there's a full-functionality scene where players can interact with and throw various game objects, showcasing the system's capabilities.
+2. You can port your developed applications based on other SDKs(for example Oculus) to Surreal Touch visionOS in a simple way, a neat [Unity Starter Sample](https://github.com/surreal-interactive/Unity-StarterSamples) which is pretty similar to Oculus project is provided, there's a full-functionality scene where players can interact with and throw various game objects, showcasing the system's capabilities.

 You can try to build and run this [example](https://github.com/surreal-interactive/Unity-StarterSamples/tree/master/Assets/Scenes) first before you dive into Surreal VR SDK.